Interior Eigensolver Based on Rational Filter with Composite rule: Conclusion

 \section{Conclusion}

-This paper finds the optimal separation rational function via the Zolotarev function.
+This paper finds the optimal rational function in the sense of spectrum separation via Zolotarev's third function.
 The optimal rational function leads to the traditional inverse power method in numerical linear algebra.
-Discretizing the contour integral with the standard trapezoidal quadrature results in an asymptotically optimal separation rational function.
-The numerical algorithm based on the trapezoidal quadrature (the simple rule) admits natural parallel computing property, while the inverse power method is sequential.
-Hence, the simple rule would benefit more from modern multi-core computer architecture.
-Further, we show the composite rule of the trapezoidal quadrature, i.e., $R_{k_1k_2}(z) = R_{k_2}(T(R_{k_1}(z)))$ for $R_k(\cdot)$ being the simple rule of order $k$ and $T(\cdot)$ being a simple M{\"o}bius transform.
+Discretizing the contour integral with the standard trapezoidal quadrature results in an asymptotically optimal rational function.
+Further, we derive the composite rule of the trapezoidal quadrature, i.e., $R_{c,r,k}(z) = R_{0,1,k_2}(M(R_{c,r,k_1}(z)))$ for $k=k_1k_2$ being a positive integer factorization and $M$ being a M\"{o}bius transform.

-Based on the composite rule, we propose two eigensolvers for the generalized non-Hermitian eigenvalue problems, \cref{alg:composite} and \cref{alg:composite2}.
-Both algorithms adopt direct matrix factorization for the inner rational function evaluation and multi-shift GMRES for the outer rational function.
-Compared to the simple rule with the same number of poles, both composite-rule-based algorithms reduce the number of factorizations and reduce the memory requirement in solving eigenvalue problems.
+Based on the composite rule, we propose two eigensolvers for the generalized non-Hermitian eigenvalue problems, \cref{alg: composite} and \cref{alg: composite2}.
+Both algorithms adopt direct matrix factorizations for the inner rational function evaluation and multi-shift GMRES for the outer rational function.
+Compared to the simple rule with the same number of poles, both composite-rule-based algorithms reduce the number of factorizations and reduce the memory requirement.
 This is of fundamental importance when matrices are of large scale.
 The difference between the two composite algorithms is the subspace iteration.
-In \cref{alg:composite}, both $k_1$ and $k_2$ are hyperparameters, and the algorithm adopts the subspace iteration to converge to desired eigenpairs.
-In contrast, \cref{alg:composite2} is designed without subspace iteration. \cref{alg:composite2} adopts $k_1$ as a hyperparameter and gradually increases $k_2$ until the rational function approximation is accurate enough and the algorithm converges to desired eigenpairs without subspace iteration.
-As $k_2$ increases in \cref{alg:composite2}, by the property of multi-shift GMRES, the number of GMRES iterations, i.e., the number of applying $G$, increases very mildly.
-Hence, compared to the simple rule and \cref{alg:composite}, \cref{alg:composite2} is a robust and efficient eigensolver.
+In \cref{alg: composite}, both $k_1$ and $k_2$ are hyperparameters, and the algorithm adopts the subspace iteration to converge to desired eigenpairs.
+In contrast, \cref{alg: composite2} is designed without subspace iteration. \cref{alg: composite2} adopts $k_1$ as a hyperparameter and gradually increases $k_2$ until the rational function approximation is accurate enough and the algorithm converges to desired eigenpairs without subspace iteration.
+As $k_2$ increases in \cref{alg: composite2}, by the property of multi-shift GMRES, the number of GMRES iterations, i.e., the number of applying $G$, increases very mildly.
+Hence, compared to the simple rule and \cref{alg: composite}, \cref{alg: composite2} is a robust and efficient eigensolver.